Back to Blink Guides

 Remove and Re-Add Camera

 In the Blink app go to the camera settings and tap Delete Camera.
 Then tap the plus icon to add a new device and follow the pairing process.
-You will need to press the reset button on the camera to put it in pairing mode.
+Press the small reset button on the back of the camera (next to the battery compartment) with a paperclip to put it in pairing mode.
 Re-adding re-establishes the communication between camera and Sync Module which can fix persistent busy errors caused by a corrupted pairing.

 Check Blink Server Status